360macky/1spaceX/README.md

 ## 📦 Deployment

-Once you have the repository **spacex-capsules-search**, run this command from the project directory:
+Once you have the repository **spacex-search**, run this command from the project directory:

 🔽 Install all dependencies...